waynchi/DopamineAPI_Android-Client/README.md

 <br><br>

 ##1.2) Add your credtials to the API Client
 Now you neep to let the client konw a litle bit about who you are and what you're working on.
-To do this, create a class named `Dopamine` and extend `DopamineBase` from the imported JAR.
+To do this, create a class named `Dopamine` to extend `DopamineBase` from the imported JAR.
 **Copy&Paste this in to your project:**
 ```java
 public class Dopamine extends DopamineBase{